-A paternity test is used to establish a biological relationship between a child and a father.
-Paternity tests are often tested as a “Duo” or “Trio” test.
-A duo test involves the child and an alleged father, while a trio test involved the mother, child, and the alleged father.
+What is paternity testing?
+Paternity tests establish a biological relationship between a child and a father.
+We perform our Paternity tests as a “Duo” or “Trio” test.
+A duo test involves the child and an alleged father.
+In contrast, a trio test involves the mother, child, and the alleged father.
 Our test results are at least 99.96% for inclusive testing.
 Similarly, we achieve 100% accuracy in our exclusive testing.

-When seeking paternity DNA testing services, it is always important to state whether or not there is a possibility that there are potential fathers who are related (i.e. the alleged fathers are brothers, father and son, cousins, etc.) If this is the case, all related alleged fathers should be tested.
+If this is the case, all related alleged fathers need testing.
 Alleged fathers who are related have similar DNA, which could result in either an inconclusive result or a false inclusion.

-DNA test results often decide the outcome of a paternity test.
-Paternity test results and conclusions are founded in statistics and probabilities.
-The greater the number of genetic markers examined the greater the strength of the genetic evidence and hence the final result.
-Enough genetic markers must be analyzed in relationship testing to routinely yield a combined paternity index (CPI) of at least 100.
-The industry standard is 16 genetic markers, however the use of fewer markers can yield accurate results.
-The 16 marker technology can achieve a probability of identity of 1 in 40 quintillion, or 1 in 40,000,000,000,000,000,000.
+We analyze enough genetic markers in relationship testing to routinely yield a combined paternity index (CPI) of at least 100.
+The industry standard requires using 16 genetic markers.
+However, using fewer markers can yield accurate results.
+The 16 marker technology achieves a probability of identity of 1 in 40 quintillion, or 1 in 40,000,000,000,000,000,000.

-While a paternity test can be performed without the mother, we recommend including the mother be tested in the event that the alleged fathers are related.
-Including the mother’s sample doesn’t just act as a quality and control step, ensuring the proper child has been sampled, but it also raises the validity of the Family DNA test.
+We can perform Paternity tests without the mother.
+However, we recommend testing the mother in the event that the alleged fathers are related.
+Including the mother’s sample raises the validity of the paternity DNA test.

-An additional reason to include the mother in the test is in regards to legal consent for the child.
+Including the mother in the test assists to provide legal consent for the child.
 In New York State, if the alleged father is not on the birth certificate, he does not have the legal authority to sign for the child’s DNA testing services.
-If the mother is involved in the testing she can provide the child’s birth certificate and give consent for the child to be sampled.
+Involving the mother in the testing allows her to provide the child’s birth certificate and give consent for the child to be sampled.